Intel-Media-SDK/MediaSDK/README.md

 To enable the Instrumentation and Tracing Technology API you need either Intel® VTune™ Amplifier installed or to manually build an open source version.
 You can get ITT source files from [GitHub](https://github.com/01org/IntelSEAPI/tree/master/ittnotify) and build it on your own.

 **Please note** that auto detection of the Intel VTune Amplifier configuration is not supported.
 The next step is mandatory if you want to use this feature: set `$ITT_PATH` so `$ITT_PATH/include/ittnotify.h` and `$ITT_PATH/libittnotify64.a` will be valid paths.
 MSDK build system will automatically detect it.

+# Recommendations

+* In case of GCC compiler it is strongly recommended to use GCC version 6 or later since that's the first GCC version which has non-experimental support of C++11 being used in Media SDK.

 # See also